nano-o/Distributed-termination-detection/README.md

 find it yourself.
 Note that you should have working knowledge of TLA+ to do the exercise.

-The algorithm detects the termination of of a message-driven computation.
-We have a set of processes exchange messages.
-Initialy there are a few messages in the network.
+The algorithm detects the termination of a message-driven computation.
+We have a set of processes that exchange messages.
+Initialy there is one message in the network.
 A process can receive a messages and send 0, 1, or more messages as a response, in a single atomic step.
 A daemon visits arbitrary processes one by one, each time noting how many messages the process has sent to each other process, and how many it has received from each other process.
 When the daemon sees that all numbers match, it declares that the system has terminated.

+What we want to prove is that the daemon is always right (i.e. if it declares termination, then there are no more messges in flight).

 This is the algorithm described in Section 4 of: Kumar, Devendra.  *A class of termination detection algorithms for distributed computations.* International